magiclen/node-int32/README.md

 In JavaScript, the length of type `number` is 64 bits.
 A `number` can be used to represent an IEEE-754 double-precision number or a 53-bit integer.
 If you need compute something and integers in your computation are overflowing or underflowing, this kind of algorithms is hard to be implemented by using the type `number` in Node.js.

 NOTICE: N-API is a new experimental feature in Node.js 8.
-Currently it can be used by adding `--napi-modules` option when executing Node.js 8.
+Currently, it can be used by adding `--napi-modules` option when executing Node.js 8.

 ## Installation